1974 British Commonwealth Games

-The 1974 British Commonwealth Games (1974 Taumāhekeheke Commonwealth) were held in Christchurch, New Zealand, from 24 January to 2 February 1974.
+The 1974 British Commonwealth Games were held in Christchurch, New Zealand, from 24 January to 2 February 1974.
 The bid vote was held in Edinburgh at the 1970 British Commonwealth Games.
-The event was officially named "the friendly games".
+The event was officially named "the friendly games", and was the last edition to include "British" in the title; the 1978 edition (and every subsequent edition) was simply the Commonwealth Games.

 There were 1,276 competitors and 372 officials, according to the official history, and public attendance was excellent.
-The main venue was the QEII Park, purpose-built for this event.
-The Athletics Stadium and fully covered Olympic standard pool, diving tank, and practice pools were all on the one site.
+The main venue was the QEII Park, purpose-built for this event, which included the athletics stadium, fully covered Olympic standard pool, diving pool, and practice pools.

+The Games village was located at the University of Canterbury and had accommodation in the halls of residence and a dining hall for the competitors.

 The theme song was "Join Together", sung by Steve Allen.
 The event was held after the 1974 Commonwealth Paraplegic Games in Dunedin for wheelchair athletes.